 Launched in February 2013, NorthStar Healthcare REIT has generated gross proceeds totaling $2 billion through asset sales in the United States, Canada, and Australia, including $225.3 million as of June 30, 2015.
 Griffin American Healthcare (“REIT III”), which focuses primarily on healthcare facilities, acquired a portfolio of healthcare facilities totaling 67 buildings in North America and Canada on August 14, 2015, with a focus on retirement homes.

-The REIT is co-financed by Griffin American Healthcare, a subsidiary of Griffin Medical Group, Inc., and Griffin Health Systems.
+The REIT is co-financed by Griffin American Healthcare, Griffin Medical Group, Inc., and Griffin Health Systems.

 How Can Northstar REIT Investors Recover Losses

 Haselkorn & Thibaut, a national investment fraud law firm, represents Northstar REIT investors and deals with cases of direct participation products (DPPs), private placements, non-traded REIT, and other alternative investments.
 These products are not always suitable for middle-class investors.

 According to studies, historically, non-traded REITs are not safe investments even if safe benchmarks are achieved.
 This means that non-traded REIT provides paltry investment returns considering the risk an investor takes.
 Alternative investment products such as oil and gas partnerships, REITs, and equipment leasing programs are only suitable for a small group of investors under certain conditions due to high costs, liquidity, and significant redemption charges for the products, if they can be redeemed at all. no.

 Financial advisors and brokers are often motivated because of their commission on these products they sell to investors.
 These products are so popular among brokers that many states now limit investors to invest more than 10% of their liquid assets in a non-traded REIT.
 States impose these limitations because they realized that they provide virtually no benefit to investors on their risks.